tingelholm/ai-soc-lab/README.md

 ## Why I built this

-I enjoy working with my Raspberry Pi 5, and I decided to see how far I could push it.
-The plan was simple.
-I decided to get the ELK Stack running on it, simulate attacks from a Kali Linux machine, and see whether an LLM could turn the resulting noise into something actually actionable.
+I enjoy working with my Raspberry Pi 5 and wanted to see how far I could push it.
+The plan was simple: get the ELK Stack running on it, simulate attacks from a Kali Linux machine, and see whether an LLM could turn the resulting noise into something actually actionable.
 The Pi was the perfect excuse to build this on real hardware instead of cloud VMs.
 Limited memory, real network constraints, real consequences if I misconfigured something.

 This project sits at the intersection of two things I enjoy: cybersecurity and working effectively with LLMs.

 ---

 ## What it does

 Both the Kali attacker and the Pi itself run **Filebeat**, a small agent that ships every system log line into the **ELK Stack**.
 ELK is the open source trio at the heart of the pipeline: Elasticsearch stores and indexes the logs, Logstash parses them on the way in, and Kibana provides the search interface and detection engine on top.
-A custom rule in Kibana runs whenever 3 or more failed SSH logins happen within 5 minutes from the same source.
+A custom rule in Kibana fires whenever 3 or more failed SSH logins happen within 5 minutes from the same source.
 A Python script then pulls those fresh alerts out of Elasticsearch through its API and hands each one to Claude with a "senior SOC analyst" prompt.

-Claude returns a structured response.
-It gives a threat level, and reclassifies it when the static rule underrates the event.
-It maps the alert to a known attack technique, scores how likely the alert is a false alarm, writes a short human readable summary, and proposes concrete remediation steps.
+Claude returns a structured response: a threat level (reclassified when the static rule underrates the event), a known attack technique, a false positive score, a short summary, and concrete remediation steps.
 Every analysis is printed to the terminal and written as a JSON incident report.

 ---